 The Integrated Air/Fuel Catalyst Monitor assesses the oxygen storage capacity of a catalyst after a fuel cut event.
 The monitor integrates how much excess fuel is needed to drive the monitored catalyst to a rich condition starting from an oxygen-saturated, lean condition.
 Therefore, the monitor is a measure of how much fuel is required to force catalyst breakthrough from lean to rich.
 To accomplish this, the monitor runs during fuel reactivation following a Decel Fuel Shut Off (DFSO) event.
 The monitor completes after a calibrated number of DFSO monitoring events have occurred.
-The IAF catalyst monitor can be used with either a wide range O2 sensor (UEGO) or a conventional switching sensor (HEGO).
+The IAF catalyst monitor can be used with either a wide range O2 sensor (UEGO) or a conventional switching sensor (HEGO), however, the index ratio monitor has been found to yield better results with HEGO pre-converter sensor.
+As a result, the direction for use of a HEGO pre-converter sensor is to use the index ratio monitor.